DreamOfTheRedChamber/system-design-interviews/README.md

 ## Latency <a id="latency"></a>
 ### Tradeoffs between latency and durability <a id="tradeoff-latency-durability"></a>

-## Sharding <a id="sharding"></a>
-### Benefits <a id="sharding-benefits"></a>
-* Scale horizontally to any size.
-Without sharding, sooner or later, your data set size will be too large for a single server to manage or you will get too many concurrent connections for a single server to handle.
-You are also likely to reach your I/O throughput capacity as you keep reading and writing more data.
-By using application-level sharing, none of the servers need to have all of the data.
-This allows you to have multiple MySQL servers, each with a reasonable amount of RAM, hard drives, and CPUs and each of them being responsible for a small subset of the overall data, queries, and read/write throughput.
-* Since sharding splits data into disjoint subsets, you end up with a share-nothing architecture.
-There is no overhead of communication between servers, and there is no cluster-wide synchronization or blocking.
-Servers are independent from each other because they shared nothing.
-Each server can make authoritative decisions about data modifications
-* You can implement in the application layer and then apply it to any data store, regardless of whether it supports sharding out of the box or not.
-You can apply sharding to object caches, message queues, nonstructured data stores, or even file systems.

-### Types <a id="sharding-types"></a>
-- Vertical sharding
-- Horizontal sharding
-	+ Range partitioning (used in HBase)
-		* Easy to define but hard to predict
-	+ Hash partitioning
-		* Evenly distributed but need large amount of data migration when the number of server changes and rehashing
-	+ Consistent hashing (murmur3 -2^128, 2^128)
-		* Less data migration but hard to balance node
-		* Unbalanced scenario 1: Machines with different processing power/speed.
-		* Unbalanced scenario 2: Ring is not evenly partitioned.
-		* Unbalanced scenario 3: Same range length has different amount of data.
-	+ Virtual nodes (Used in Dynamo and Cassandra)
-		* Solution: Each physical node associated with a different number of virtual nodes.
-		* Problems: Data should not be replicated in different virtual nodes but the same physical nodes.

-### Challenges <a id="sharding-challenges"></a>
-* Cannot execute queries spanning multiple shards.
-Any time you want to run such a query, you need to execute parts of it on each shard and then somehow merge the results in the application layer.
-	- It is pretty common that running the same query on each of your servers and picking the highest of the values will not guarantee a correct result.
-* Lose the ACID properties of your database as a whole.
-	- Maintaining ACID properties across shards requires you to use distributed transactions, which are complex and expensive to execute (most open-source database engines like MySQL do not even support distributed transactions).
-* Depending on how you map from sharding key to the server number, it might be difficult to add more servers.
-	- Solution0: Modulo-based mapping.
-As the total number of servers change, most of the user-server mappings change.
-	- Solution1: Keep all of the mappings in a separate database.
-Rather than computing server number based on an algorithm, we could look up the server number based on the sharding key value.
-		+ The benefit of keeping mapping data in a database is that you can migrate users between shards much more easily.
-You do not need to migrate all of the data in one shot, but you can do it incrementally, one account at a time.
-To migrate a user, you need to lock its account, migrate the data, and then unlock it.
-You could usually do these migrations at night to reduce the impact on the system, and you could also migrate multiple accounts at the same time.
-		+ Additionaly flexibility, as you can cherry-pick users and migrate them to the shards of your choice.
-Depending on the application requirements, you could migrate your largest or busiest clients to separate dedicated database instances to give them more capacity.
-	- Solution2: Map to logical database rather than physical database.
-* Challenge:
-	- It may be harder to generate an identifier that would be unique across all of the shards.
-Some data stores allow you to generate globally unique IDs, but since MySQL does not natively support sharding, your application may need to enforce these rules as well.
-		+ If you do not care how your unique identifiers look, you can use MySQL auto-increment with an offset to ensure that each shard generates different numbers.
-To do that on a system with two shards, you would set auto_increment_increment = 2 and auto_increment_offset = 1 on one of them and auto_increment_increment = 2 and auto_increment_offset = 2 on the other.
-This way, each time auto-increment is used to generate a new value, it would generate even numbers on one server and odd numbers on the other.
-By using that trick, you would not be able to ensure that IDs are always increasing across shards, since each server could have a different number of rows, but usually that is not be a serious issue.
-		+ Use atomic counters provided by some data stores.
-For example, if you already use Redis, you could create a counter for each unique identifier.
-You would then use Redis' INCR command to increase the value of a selected counter and return it with a different value.

 ## REST API design <a id="rest-api"></a>
 ### REST use cases <a id="rest-use-cases"></a>